MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-honeywell.md

     >conda activate azurequantum
     >```

 1. Install the `azure-quantum` package using pip.
-If you already have a version of `azure-quantum` installed, use the `--upgrade` flag.
+Use the `--upgrade` flag to make sure to get the latest version.

     ```shell
     pip install --upgrade azure-quantum[cirq]